 Bedrooms are bright and breezy, and most have incredible views over the city.
-A perk of staying here is that you can also leapfrog the techpreneurs and art-world hotshots who hang out here to get into the popular ground-floor restaurant, Dirty French which is always booked up.
+A perk of staying in this place is that you can also leapfrog the techpreneurs and art-world hotshots who hang out here to get into the popular ground-floor restaurant, Dirty French, which is always booked up.

 Doubles from $195 (£145), room only

 Best for shopping: The Mercer

 If the hotel industry had its own almanack, the birth of this 75-room hotel (Andre Balazs’s creation) in 1998 would be catalogued as having set the blueprint for the boutique trend.
 Twenty years on, the exposed brick and wooden floorboards in the bedrooms are as on point as ever.
 Here, near Apple’s HQ, in a 1890 Romanesque Revival mansion, Soho’s media and music wranglers and fashion luvvies still head to chef Jean-Georges Vongerichten’s Mercer Kitchen restaurant down below to schmooze, booze and make their moves.

 Best for eco chic: 1 Hotel Brooklyn Bridge